 Get Started Now!

 Since your mind is fresh with this season’s hits and misses, it’s the perfect time to start jotting down what worked and what didn’t.
 I created a chart to allow me to begin to plan next season’s garden and I want to pass it on to you.
 It has a chart for each crop and allows you to work through how many plants you’ll need, when you should plant, location ideas, and other notes from the season.
-Here is how I used this chart for planning next year’s onion and potato crops.
+Here is how I used this chart for planning my onion and potato crops in 2017.

 To print your copy, click here to download this chart (pdf) now!